RangerDigital/takagi/README.md

 ![Build - Production](https://github.com/RangerDigital/takagi/workflows/Build%20-%20Production/badge.svg?branch=master)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Source of **Takagi**, simple web application build with **Flask** and **Vue.js** used to conduct quick, anonymous polls over the internet.
+Source code of **Takagi**, a simple web application build with **Flask** and **Vue.js** used to conduct quick and anonymous polls over the internet.

-**Takagi** was built as a university web development course project,
+Takagi was built as an assignment for my university web-dev course.

-That means it's simpler than It should be, to be considered a production app!
+So It may lack certain business features because everything was done by me,
+design, architecture, backend, frontend, testing and a lot of DevOps-y stuff in limited time.

+> 👑 It's alive!
+Check it out live at [takagi.bednarski.dev](https://takagi.bednarski.dev/)!

 <br>